 The NHBC inspector will regularly visit the development and will inspect and “sign off” milestone stages of the construction.
 The Inspector will also visit prior to your anticipated Completion Date and check the home one final time and will issue a Buildmark Cover Note to confirm your home is complete and meets with NHBC Standards.
 A copy of the Buildmark Cover Note issued by the NHBC will be forwarded to your solicitor prior to your Completion Date.

-Once your new home has passed muster with the Sales Consultant, Site Manager, the Local Authority and NHBC it has its inspection from a Mactaggart & Mickel Homes Limited or Mactaggart & Mickel Homes England Limited Director for a final seal of approval.
+Once your new home has passed muster with the Sales Consultant, Site Manager, the Local Authority and NHBC it has its inspection from a Mactaggart & Mickel Homes Limited or Mactaggart & Mickel Homes England Limited Director or Senior Manager for a final Seal of Approval.

 If you wish to read this NHBC booklet prior to your Date of Entry, please do not hesitate to ask your Sales Consultant for a copy of this booklet.

-Due to the importance of the New Home Demonstarion, we respectfully advise that only the homeowners will attend.
+Due to the importance of the New Home Demonstration, we respectfully advise that only the homeowners will attend.

 No!
 Mactaggart & Mickel will take care of your gas, electricity and water supply.
 The meters for gas and electricity will already be installed in your new home and we will complete all of the necessary paperwork on your behalf.
 The meter readings will be taken in your presence on your Completion Date and you will asked to confirm these by providing your signature.